gitart-group/scroll-carousel/README.md

 `--gsc-custom-arrow-bg-hover` - background color of the arrow when hovered

+`--gsc-custom-arrow-bg-disabled` - background color of the arrow when disabled (NumericLayout)

 `--gsc-custom-arrow-color` - color of the arrow

 `--gsc-custom-indicator-bar-color` - color of the bar below the carousel

 `--gsc-custom-indicator-track-color` - color of the track for bar

 #### Classes